The Sound of One Hand Clapping (film)

-The Sound of One Hand Clapping is a 1998 Australian drama film directed by Richard Flanagan, based on the 1997 novel of the same name.
+The Sound of One Hand Clapping is a 1998 Australian drama film directed by Richard Flanagan, based on his 1997 novel of the same name.
 It was entered into the 48th Berlin International Film Festival.
 The film was shot in Hobart, Tasmania.

 At the ARIA Music Awards of 1998 the soundtrack was nominated for Best Original Soundtrack, Cast or Show Album.